apache/skywalking-website/themes/docsy/userguide/content/en/about/_index.md

   <tr>
    <td><strong>Feedback, contribution, and contact links</strong>
    </td>
-   <td>Let your users file issues and edit docs with a single click, or follow contact links to join you on Slack, Twitter, or mailing lists.
+   <td>Let your users file issues and edit docs with a single click, or follow contact links to join you on Slack, X, or mailing lists.
    </td>
   </tr>
   <tr>